number-25/autodidacticism/Cheatsheets/Julia-toolbox.md

 We can replicate this set itself, and run the experiment another 15 times, to see the general flux of successes in repeated bernoulli trials.
 `random(Binomial(15, 0.5), 1000)`

+Generate random vector of numbers with a mean of 0 and a standard deviation of 1.
+`randn(100,5)` # 100 by 5 matrix

 ### Sampling